Santa Barbara Back Injury Attorneys

 Who will pay for my medical bills?

-When you are injured in an accident due to the fault of another, not only do you have to make sure you are receiving appropriate medical care for your injuries, but you are also responsible for paying your medical bills.
+When you are injured in an accident in Santa Barbara due to the fault of another, not only do you have to make sure you are receiving appropriate medical care for your injuries, but you are also responsible for paying your medical bills.
 These bills can be paid by your health insurance or car insurance if you have medical payments coverage.
 Oftentimes, clients do not have money to pay outstanding medical bills.
 Nonpayment of medical bills may affect your credit.
 NordstrandBlack PC is often able to help our clients receive medical treatment on a lien basis, which means that payment does not need to be made until your case is settled.

 What happens if the at-fault party has no insurance or not enough insurance to cover my claims?

 The person at fault for causing the accident is liable for the damages they caused.
 In some cases, the at-fault party is not insured or does not have enough insurance to cover all damages.
 In these instances, NordstrandBlack PC will investigate all possible sources of insurance coverage, including homeowners, personal and auto insurance.
 We will also determine the personal assets of the responsible party.